 Warm the Working Space

-Since the newborn craves warmth and comfort, ensure to warm the working space and maintain a calm environment to cooperate.
+Since the newborn craves warmth and comfort, ensure to warm the working space and maintain a calm environment for cooperation.
 It is essential to keep the babies warm, primarily when you undress the baby to photograph.

 Use Heart Sounds and White Noise